awslabs/aws-emr-launch/README.md

 # EMR Launch

-## READ THIS FIRST
-__This project is currently in Beta testing with select customers.
-It is considered INTERNAL ONLY and should not be shared with customers outside of a paid ProServe engagement.__

-If you're interested in using this library on an engagement, contact __chamcca@__

-See the __docs/__!

-And the __examples/__...

 ## Usage
 This library is acts as a plugin to the [AWS CDK](https://aws.amazon.com/cdk/) providing additional L2 Constructs.
 To avoid circular references with CDK dependencies, this package will not install CDK and Boto3.
 Instead it expects